 The key to the best fall foliage viewing is to catch the leaves at their peak colors but before too many fall.
-In general, leaves will change earlier in regions that are cooler, including northern regions and mountainous areas.
-They begin to change in Canada where the weather is colder, then progress south in two major waves:
+In general, leaves will change earlier in cooler regions, including northern and mountainous areas.
+They begin to change in Canada, where the weather is colder, then progress south in two major waves:

 - One linear wave runs along the Rocky Mountain Range — with leaves along the peaks changing first — and then spreads out to the east and west.